RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-tools/README.md

   * `ENUM` fields have `UNKNOWN` as `default` value
   * `nullable`/`optional` fields have `null` as default value

-The validation process generates a field name collision summary.
-It is shown to the end user only in presence of collisions.

 Upon rule violation, the end user is notified with a message explaining how to fix it.

 ## How to use